DylanHojnoski/obsidian-graphs/wiki/Home.md

 #### Creating Functions

-To make a function as a parameter you need to make a string such as `"f:"` after the f: you can put any kind of math that you want.
-You can use one variable `x`.
-While `x` may not always represent the actual x-axis you must always use `x` as the variable
+To make a function as a parameter you need to make a string such as `"f:"` after the f: you can use math.

+For variables there are by default `x`, `y`, and `z` defined in that order but they may not be used based on the element that they are being used on.
+You can change the name of the variable by doing `f(a,b,c):`.
+You can define up to three variables.
+What the variables represent may change based on the element they are used on but in most cases it is the x, y, and z axes.

 Math Operators
 * \+